-Following is a list of the minimum requirements and qualifications:
+The following is a list of requirements and qualifications:

 - Your board of directors meets regularly on the last Tuesday of each month at the headquarters in Clarion.
 Directors must attend all regular monthly board meetings, and are allowed to miss only three meetings per calendar year.

-- Directors must attend all special board meetings, committee meetings and Prairie Energy Cooperative’s annual meeting.
-Directors should also attempt to attend one National Rural Electric Cooperative Association (NRECA) meeting or director’s conference every year.
+- Directors must attend all special board meetings, committee meetings as well as the annual meeting.
+Directors should also attempt to attend one National Rural Electric Cooperative Association (NRECA) meeting or director conference every year.

-- Other meetings directors attend, include one and two day educational seminars.
-Directors are encouraged to complete their NRECA Credentialed Cooperative Director’s Certificate during their first term (3 years).
+- Other meetings directors attend include one and two-day educational seminars.
+Directors are encouraged to complete their NRECA Credentialed Cooperative Director’s Certificate (CCD) during their first three-year term..